GNS-GameDesign/info/free_software.md

 ### Next form

-You might be prompted by your browser to allow GitHub to use your location. **You must allow in order for GitHub to verify the validity of your attendance at GNSHS**
+You might be prompted by your browser to allow GitHub to use your location. **You must allow for GitHub to verify the validity of your attendance at GNSHS**

-The next page is a page (I sadly do not have any pictures of this form) where you must submit an identification form. **Just take a picture of your SCHOOL ID that is clear and visible on the FRONT where it has your face.**
+The next page is a page (I sadly do not have any pictures of this form) where you must submit an identification form. **take a picture of your SCHOOL ID that is clear and visible on the FRONT where it has your face.**

 Then you should be able to press a button related to `Process my application`.